pism/pism/doc/sphinx/technical/blatter-pattyn.rst

    allows us to avoid Jacobian scaling tricks they needed to achieve good multigrid performance.

-For each node in the Dirichlet boundary we assemble a "trivial" equations
+For each node that belongs to the Dirichlet boundary we assemble "trivial" equations

 .. math::